holzschu/Carnets/README.md

 - Save notebooks when app becomes inactive / background.
 - Save last open notebook and restore when the app reopens.
 - Better user interface for startup screen / ability to open notebooks everywhere, in place.
+- You can't have more than 5 kernels running simultaneously.
-- Silently terminate oldest kernel when we approach the maximum number of kernels.
+- Related: silently terminate oldest kernel when we approach the maximum number of kernels.
 - "Terminals" don't work.
-Remove the option from the menus.
+Todo: Remove the option from the menus.
-- user-installed packages are in `$PYTHONPATH`, which is `$HOME/Library/python`.
 - We are leaking 8-9 file descriptors for each kernel launch, and one thread.
 Trying to addres either of these results in *more* file descriptors being leaked.
+- Ability to open notebooks in other applications (Safari, Juno...)

 # Recently fixed bugs: